What are the fees?

 Bona fide expenses, such as outings, books and school trips can be put on “disbursements.”
 You are invoiced in arrears at the beginning of each term.

 Can anyone board?

-Boarding at St George’s is only for EU residents or holders of full EU passports with the right of abode in the UK.
+Boarding at St George’s is only for UK residents or holders of full UK passports with the right of abode in the UK.
+This currently includes families who have successfully applied for a BN(O) Visa and who plan to reside in the UK as a result.
 In addition there are criteria to be met and the child has both to want to board and to be suitable for boarding.

 Do prospective boarders have to attend an interview?

 Absolutely.
 We firmly believe that every prospective boarder must see the school in person and meet with staff here.
 Afterall, if it is to be their home it is crucila that they get a feel for the school and for the boarding house in which they will live.
 Skype or telephone interviews will only be considered under exceptional circumstances.

 The boarding community is an integral part of St George’s and every boarder has to accept the ethos of the school.
 They must also be capable of living independently within the community.
 Their behaviour must meet certain standards and individuals with certain needs cannot be catered for.

 May a boarder transfer to day status?

 This is not permitted.
 According to the Admissions Code but also on the insistence of the Governing Body, a boarding place may not be exchanged for a day place.
 The only exception to this is upon completion of GCSEs, and subject to conditions, a boarder may seek a day place in the Year 12.